Gate Locks for Wooden Gates & Garage Doors: A Guide

 to fit, personally I’d stick to a 5 lever insurance mortice lock.

-pros:- Heavy duty lock usually supplied with a heavy duty padlock
+Heavy duty lock usually supplied with a heavy duty padlock

 Some van locks can be used on double doors, however not double doors with